 This simple but vital question is at the heart of performance and digital theatre project – Truth to Power Café – and we’re delighted to be working with them this autumn via Rotherham’s Children’s Capital of Culture!

 If you’re a young person in Rotherham aged 14 to 25, we’d love you to share your response with us – to speak your truth to power.
-You can come to a Hive writing and discussion workshop, or send us your answer to this question in writing or via video (details of both coming soon).
+We’ll be doing some workshops in schools, or you can come to a Hive writing workshop, or send us your answer to this question in writing or via video.

 Whatever way you want to communicate your truth, we’d LOVE to hear from you, and where you’d find it helpful, we can support you to get out what you want to say.